-August 27, 2012 is the 30th anniversary of an unusual public-private partnership.
+August 27, 2012 marked the 30th anniversary of an unusual public-private partnership.
 The Chester County Archives, which is administered by Chester County Historical Society for the County of Chester, was dedicated on August 27, 1982 in a ceremony held in Courtroom I of the historic Chester County Courthouse.

 The establishment of the Archives was both practical and inspired.
 Before 1982, old county records found their way to the Library of the Chester County Historical Society (CCHS) by various means.
 In most cases, the records came to CCHS through the efforts of Dorothy B. Lapp, the Historical Society’s long-time librarian and archivist.